-Hence, in order to benefit from these separation standards any NAT HLA Aircraft intending to fly through these NAT FIRs or through the adjacent WATRS Plus airspace, should ensure that its RNP Approval status is included in the Flight Plan.
-Specifically such operators should:
+4.1.19 Hence, in order to benefit from these separation standards any NAT HLA Aircraft intending to fly through these NAT FIRs or through the adjacent WATRS Plus airspace, should ensure that its RNP Approval status is included in the Flight Plan and indicate that it will be operating FANS1/A. Specifically such operators should:

-i) annotate ICAO Flight Plan Item 10 (Equipment) with the letter "R" and ii) annotate Item 18 (Other Information) with, as appropriate, "PBN/A1 (for RNAV 10 (RNP 10) Approval) or PBN/L1 (for RNP 4 Approval)".

-4.1.17 For turbojet aircraft the Speeds/Mach Number planned to be used for each portion of the flight in the NAT Region should be specified in Item 15 of the flight plan.
+- i) annotate ICAO Flight Plan Item 10 (Equipment) with the letter "R" and - ii) annotate Item 18 (Other Information) with, as appropriate, "PBN/A1 (for RNAV 10 (RNP 10) Approval) or PBN/L1 (for RNP 4 Approval)". - iii) annotate Item 10a (Equipment) with the code "J5" - iv) annotate Item 10b (Equipment) with the code "D1" - 4.1.20 For turbojet aircraft the Speeds/Mach Number planned to be used for each portion of the flight in the NAT Region should be specified in Item 15 of the flight plan.